 Blacksmith Shop

-Passing Siding / Runaround Track
+Passing Siding or Runaround Track

 Freight Agency / Team Track